topkecleon/telegram-bot-bash/README.txt

 ### Your really first bashbot in a nutshell

 To install and run bashbot you need access to a linux/unix command line.
-If you don't know how to get access to a linux/unix/bsd like command line you should stop reading here :-(
+If you don't know how to get access to a linux/unixe command line you should stop reading here :-(

 In addition you need a [Telegram client](https://telegram.org) and a mobile phone to [register an